siriusphp/input/docs/specs_list.md

 #####  `attributes` | Specs::ATTRIBUTES | getAttributes()/setAttributes(), getAttribute()/setAttribute()

-The HTML attributes of the input field.
-Example:
+The view layer instructions for rendering the input element.
+In the case of a FORM this refers to the HTML attributes of the input element (INPUT, TEXTAREA, SELECT etc).

 ```php
 $email = $form->getElement('email');